 When the SATS-MINI is in safety or armed trigger events, flight data and other events like low power are logged to the onboard Flash memory.
-The Flash memory will hold approximately 6 hours of detailed log data.
-Once there is only 30 minutes of log space available only critical events are logged.
-To dump the log to your hard drive do the following:
+The Flash memory will hold approximately 6 hours of detailed log data when running at 10 Hz.
+Once at 30 minutes or less log space available only critical events are logged.
+To dump the log to your hard drive, do the following:

 2 - Enter the file name to save to.
 The dump is in CSV format and can be easily viewed in Excel.

 3 - Click Save.
 The message box will tell you once the dump is completed.